 GETTING IN & OUT OF BED

 Here are a few tips that should make getting in and out of bed easier:

 - To lie down: Sit on the edge of the bed with your arms by your side and tilt your body sideways onto the bed.
 Be sure to maintain the bend of your knees at 45 degrees as you do this.
 Lastly, bring your feet into a lying position and roll onto your back.

 - To get up: From a side-lying position with your knees bent, push your body upright into a sitting position while swinging your legs over the edge of the bed as you rise.

 GENERAL SLEEP HABITS

 Getting a good night’s rest is one of the most important things we can do for our health (both physically and mentally).
-Researchers recommend adults sleep between 7-9 hours per night.
+Researchers recommend adults sleep between 7 and 9 hours per night.
 Slight deficiencies can cause problems ranging from decreased athleticism, diminished brain function, increased inflammation, and a greater likelihood of getting sick.
-Studies suggest that those who sleep only 6 hours per night are four times more likely to catch a cold than sleeping seven or more hours.
+Studies suggest that those who sleep only 6 hours per night are four times more likely to catch a cold than those who sleep seven or more hours.